Created on

 FG-Backup # <----- No prompt for key.

 By default, the TPM is turned off.
-To activate it, establish a 32-digit hexadecimal master-encryption-password which encrypts sensitive data on the FortiGate using AES128-CBC.
+To activate it, establish a 32-digit hexadecimal master-encryption-password that encrypts sensitive data on the FortiGate using AES128-CBC.
 This password allows the TPM to create a 2048-bit primary key that secures the master-encryption-password with RSA-2048 encryption.
 The master-encryption-password safeguards the data, while the primary key secures the master-encryption-password.
 Check out this document for more information: Trusted platform module support.

 Note:

-To check if the FortiGate device has a TPM, verify all the following commands exist.
+To check if the FortiGate device has a TPM, verify that all the following commands exist.
 Otherwise, the platform does not support it.

 diagnose hardware deviceinfo tpm